e-koch/VLA_Lband/14B-088/DR1_scripts/DR1_README.md

 This is the first data release of the M33 L-band VLA project.
 This release includes most of the spectral-line data taking in VLA project 14B-088.

+Further requests and questions regarding the data can be sent to koch.eric.w@gmail.com.

 # HI Data

 * `M33_14B-088_HI.clean.image.GBT_feathered.2.6kms.fits` - HI cube with a velocity resolution of 2.6 km/s. **Note:** This is not the cube version presented in the paper linked above.
 The 200 m/s cube will be released in the next data release.